cyberkostyan/ido/SMART-CONTRACT-SPECS.md

 // @returns true if confirmed successfully, false if more confirmations are needed.
 }

-function viewSettingsChange(uint _txIndex) only(owner) tgeNotLive public returns (uint amount, partSender, partProject, partFounders, blocksPerStage, ratioDecreasePerStage) {
+function viewSettingsChange(uint _txIndex) only(owner) tgeNotLive public returns (uint amount, partSender, partProject, partFounders, blocksPerStage, tgeSettingsPartInvestorIncreasePerStage) {
 // shows what settings were requested in a settings change request
 //
 }